 Price includes all travel costs from departure Fairbanks to return Fairbanks at end of trip.
 All flights to Bettles and backcountry included!
-Lodging in Bettles included.
+Lodging/meals in Bettles included.

 Remoteness and solitude does not have to mean extreme difficulty.
 This trek is ideal for those wanting to experience northern Alaska's Brooks range in the Gates of the Arctic N.P. but keep the hiking within a more moderate range.